-I hereby assign to the Florida Police Benevolent Association, Inc. from any wages earned or to be earned by me as your employee, my periodic dues in such amounts as are now or hereafter established by the Florida Police Benevolent Association, Inc. and become due to it as my membership dues in said Association.
+I hereby assign to the Florida Police Benevolent Association, Inc. from any wages earned or to be earned by me as your employer, my periodic dues in such amounts as are now or hereafter established by the Florida Police Benevolent Association.
 I authorize and direct you to deduct and withhold such amounts from my salary and to remit the same to said Association.
-I hereby waive all rights and claims to said monies deducted and transmitted in accordance with this assignment and authorization shall be revocable at any time upon thirty (30) days written notification to my employer and the Association.
+I hereby waive all rights and claims to said monies deducted and transmitted in accordance with this assignment with this assignment and authorization shall be revocable at any time upon thirty (30) days written notification to my employer and the Association.